‘Incoming,’ someone screamed and I saw everyone run for cover under the bird places.

 ‘I understand only too well,’ my human said, and she sounded sad.
 ‘Thank you.’

-‘Somehow,’ I thought, ‘I will have to let her know about the trip wires, the incomings—what if she gets tangled—worse still, will she know she has to hide in the bushes beneath the bird places?’
+‘Somehow,’ I thought, ‘I’ll have to let her know about the trip wire, the incomings—what if she gets tangled—worse still, will she know she has to hide in the bushes beneath the bird places?’

-‘Oh, my sweet Rocky, you’re such a brave boy.
-You can have something special for an early dinner, late lunch,’ she said.
+‘Oh, my sweet Rocky, you’re such a brave boy,’ she said and pulled me in tight for a kiss and a hug.
+‘You can have something special for an early dinner, late lunch.’

-I sat at my bowl and waited patiently for my human, but there was no light in the, ‘Rocky cold food section,’ and I’d panicked again.
+I meowed and sat at my bowl.
+I waited patiently for my human, but there was no light in the, Rocky cold food section, and I’d begun to panic again.

-Once I’d eaten, I walked to the window and looked outside to see almost everyone’s humans were alive.
-The mailman had to come to get his bag, I was there when he dropped it.
-No-one told him about the incomings either, so when the first one hit and the dust flew into the air, so did his mail.
-But once the dust settled, he had disappeared gone.
-I thought he’d perished in the first attack, but the lunch humans were helping him.
+Once I’d eaten, I walked to the window and looked outside to see almost everyone’s humans were alive, and saw the mailman had to come to get his bag.
+I was there when he dropped it.
+No-one told him about the incomings either, so when the first one hit and dust flew into the air, so did his mail, and I never knew a human could run so fast on two legs.

 ‘Oh dear, it doesn’t look good for the mailman,’ I thought when I saw the news hounds still hadn’t found their humans.

-‘Bless ‘em,’ my human said when the, ‘Rocky cold food section light,’ turned on.
-‘The nightly’s are about to start, my baby.
+‘Bless ‘em,’ my human said when the Rocky cold food section light, turned on.
+‘Nightlies are about to start, my baby boy.
 Come sit with mamma.’

 Everything felt as it should.
-My tummy was full, the gentle touch of my humans’ hand brushed away the stress of the day as she brushed back my thick black fur.
+My tummy was full, the gentle touch of my humans’ hand brushed away the stress of the day as she brushed back my thick white fur.
 I looked at her with my big green grateful eyes, then snuggled in against her neck and went to sleep.